samuelim01/peerprep/services/collaboration/README.md

 ## Documentation on Queue (RabbitMQ)

 The collaboration service uses RabbitMQ as a message broker to facilitate communication between microservices (such as the `matching service` and `collaboration service`) in an asynchronous manner.
-The system consists of a consumer and a
+The system consists of a consumer and two
-producer:
+producers:

 ### Queues Used

-- `MATCH_FOUND`: Handles messages related to matching users and creating collaboration rooms.
+- `QUESTION_FOUND`: Handles messages related to matching users and creating collaboration rooms.
 - `COLLAB_CREATED`: Sends messages indicating that a collaboration room has been successfully created.
+- `MATCH_FAILED`: Sends messages indicating that a collaboration room could not be created.

 ---